-- 1. The person enrolling the student will receive written notice that this certificate must be received within ten (10) days; and... - 2.
+- 1. The person enrolling the student will receive written notice that this certificate must be received within ten (10) days; - 2.
 The Local Law Enforcement Agency will be notified of this failure to comply.

 If compliance still does not occur within this additional time period, the Illinois State Police will be notified, as this law mandates.

-Safety Drill Procedures
+Safety Drill Procedures and Conduct

 Safety drills will occur at times established by the school board.
 Students are required to be silent and shall comply with the directives of school officials during emergency drills.
-There will be a minimum of three (3) evacuation drills, a minimum of one (1) severe weather (shelter-in-place) drill, a minimum of one (1) law enforcement drill, and a minimum of one (1) bus evacuation drill each school year.
+There will be a minimum of three (3) evacuation drills, a minimum of one (1) severe weather (shelter-in-place) drill, a minimum of one (1) law enforcement drill to address the incident, and a minimum of one (1) bus evacuation drill each school year.
 There may be other drills at the direction of the administration.
-Drills will not be preceded by a warning to the students.